Codecademy/docs/content/general/concepts/number/number.md

   - 'paths/computer-science'
 ---

 Numbers include `-1`, `0`, `1`, and so on.
 Depending on the language, numbers with decimals are of a different type.
-When computing numbers such they trade-off accuracy for range.
-Witch means they trade-off how acute it is with how many numbers it can compute.
+When they are computed, there is a trade-off in accuracy for range.
+Which means they trade-off how acute it is with how many numbers it can compute.

 ## Arithmetic Accuracy